 RAM can range from 8GB to 16GB based on the complete usage of the system.
 If you are using Windows on your boot and Linux on a virtual machine, opt for a high RAM so that you can run the processes simultaneously.
 DDR4 is recommended for compatibility with the SSD.
 Vengeance LPX memory is designed for high-performance overclocking.
 This will support the GPU, processor overclocking as well as the motherboard Gigabyte Z370.

 The power supply can vary from 350 to 850 watts.
 This depends on the number of GPUs and other products you are using to build the machine.
 We would recommended using least a 450W power supply.

 GPUs are pretty expensive and are the most important component of your deep learning machines.
 Two factors are considered while choosing the GPU.
 First one is the memory.
 Now if you are running image data which would have thousands of samples to be run parallely, then opt for a higher memory GPU.
 Second is the price and the performance, which completely depend on your budget.
 You can choose between the three most common GPUs widely used today:

 - GeForce GTX 1070 Ti – 43,000

 Here you see that we were able to build our machine with ₹1,01,700, considering the GTX 1070 Ti GPU.
 To check the compatibility of all the components visit this page.
 And also the monitor, keyboard and mouse will be additional.

-Building a deep learning machine for personal projects and learning with the above mentioned specifications are the way now, using a cloud service costs a lot — unless of course it is an enterprise version.
+Building a deep learning machine for personal projects and learning with the above-mentioned specifications are the way now, using a cloud service costs a lot — unless of course, it is an enterprise version.
 In deep learning, the computational speed and the performance is all that matters and one can comprise the processor and the RAM.
-Nonetheless, having an high-end GPU is always recommended.
+Nonetheless, having a high-end GPU is always recommended.